haraka/test-fixtures/README.md

 * transaction
 * util_hmailitem

-These fixtures are rough analogs of their like-named siblings in Haraka/* with varying levels of completeness.
+These fixtures are rough analogs of their like-named siblings in Haraka with varying levels of completeness.
 If there are functions necessary to enhance your ability to test, please do add them here.